Peroxisome proliferator-activated receptor gamma: Function

 PPARG regulates fatty acid storage and glucose metabolism.
 The genes activated by PPARG stimulate lipid uptake and adipogenesis by fat cells.
 PPARG knockout mice are devoid of adipose tissue, establishing PPARG as a master regulator of adipocyte differentiation.

-PPARG increases insulin sensitivity by enhancing storage of fatty acids in fat cells (reducing lipotoxicity), by enhancing adiponectin release from fat cells, by inducing FGF21, and by enhancing nicotinic acid adenine dinucleotide phosphate production through upregulation of the CD38 enzyme.
+PPARG increases insulin sensitivity by enhancing storage of fatty acids in fat cells (reducing lipotoxicity), by enhancing adiponectin release from fat cells, by inducing FGF21, and by enhancing nicotinic acid adenine dinucleotide phosphate production through upregulation of the CD38 enzyme in mice.

 PPARG promotes anti-inflammatory M2 macrophage activation in mice.

 Adiponectin induces ABCA1-mediated reverse cholesterol transport by activation of PPAR-γ and LXRα/β.

 Many naturally occurring agents directly bind with and activate PPAR gamma.
 These agents include various polyunsaturated fatty acids like arachidonic acid and arachidonic acid metabolites such as certain members of the 5-hydroxyicosatetraenoic acid and 5-oxo-eicosatetraenoic acid family, e.g., 5-oxo-15(S)-HETE and 5-oxo-ETE or 15-hydroxyicosatetraenoic acid family including 15(S)-HETE, 15(R)-HETE, and 15(S)-HpETE, the phytocannabinoid tetrahydrocannabinol (THC), its metabolite THC-COOH, and its synthetic analog ajulemic acid (AJA).
 The activation of PPAR gamma by these and other ligands may be responsible for inhibiting the growth of cultured human breast, gastric, lung, prostate and other cancer cell lines.

-During embryogenesis, PPARG first substantially expresses in interscapular brown fat pad.
-The depletion of PPARG will result in embryonic lethality at E10.5, due to the vascular anomalies in placenta, with no permeation of fetal blood vessels and dilation and rupture of maternal blood sinuses.
-The expression PPARG can be detected in placenta as early as E8.5 and through the remainder of gestation, mainly located in the primary trophoblast cell in the human placenta.
-PPARG is required for epithelial differentiation of trophoblast tissue, which is critical for proper placenta vascularization.
+During embryogenesis, PPARG first substantially expresses in the interscapular brown fat pad in mice.
+Depletion of PPARG in mice results in embryonic lethality at E10.5, due to the vascular anomalies in placenta, with no permeation of fetal blood vessels and dilation and rupture of maternal blood sinuses.
+The expression of PPARG can be detected in mouse placenta as early as E8.5 and through the remainder of gestation; in the human placenta, PPARG is mainly located in the primary trophoblast cell.
+PPARG is required for epithelial differentiation of trophoblast tissue in mice, which is critical for proper placenta vascularization.
 PPARG agonists inhibit extravillous cytotrophoblast invasion.
-PPARG is also required for the accumulation of lipid droplets by the placenta.
+PPARG is also required for the accumulation of lipid droplets by the placenta in mice.